 - Bake at 200F for approximately 45 minutes.

 - Powder the dried eggshells with a blender.
-For a finer powder, a coffee grinder results in an unnoticeable texture.
+For a finer powder, a coffee grinder results in an almost unnoticeable texture.

 - Mix into smoothies or yogurt 1 tsp at a time.

 Enjoy, and stay healthy.